Tricks used in scams

 exchanges webpage for more information.

-calls, text messages and emails
+Persistent phone calls, text messages or emails

 Scammers can call you endlessly or try to keep you on the phone